-ASCAP issues a specific non-interactive streaming license which allows a webcaster to perform the composition without letting users download or “select” particular compositions.
+ASCAP issues a specific non-interactive music streaming license which allows a webcaster to perform the composition without letting users download or “select” particular compositions.
 Fees are based on the webcaster’s revenue and/or activity.

-Under BMI’s non-interactive streaming license, fees are computed as a percentage of gross revenue or a music “area” calculation, depending on whether music is a primary feature of the webcast or part of the website’s total traffic.
+Under BMI’s non-interactive music streaming license, fees are computed as a percentage of gross revenue or a music “area” calculation, depending on whether music is a primary feature of the webcast or part of the website’s total traffic.

-SESAC offers a non-interactive streaming license with fees based on the number of monthly page requests and whether there is advertising on the site or not.
+SESAC offers a non-interactive music streaming license with fees based on the number of monthly page requests and whether there is advertising on the site or not.

 The big industry players (Sirius XM, Rhapsody, iHeartRadio, Pandora, among others) do not accept standard license agreements and instead negotiate their own specific deals with each performing rights organization.